-First, assignment1 is executed.
-For as many iterations as cond_expr evaluates to true, code_or_block is executed.
+First, the assignment assignment1 is executed.
+For as many iterations as the conditional expression cond_expr evaluates to true, code_or_block is executed.
 The statement 'assignment2' is executed after each iteration of the loop.
 If the first evaluation of cond_expr evaluates to false, assignment2 and code_or_block are never executed.